Mitch Haniger Player Props: Giants vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective eight K/9, the fifth-worst in the league.
+- The 8.1 strikeouts per nine innings compiled by the Brewers pitching staff ranks 25th in the league.

-- The Brewers' 4.03 team ERA ranks 12th among all MLB pitching staffs.
+- The Brewers have a 4.15 team ERA that ranks 12th across all MLB pitching staffs.

-- Brewers pitchers combine to allow 67 total home runs at a clip of 1.3 per game (to rank 25th in baseball).
+- Brewers pitchers combine to allow 70 total home runs at a clip of 1.4 per game (fifth-most in the league).

-- The right-hander's most recent time out came on Sunday against the Tampa Bay Rays, when he went six innings, surrendering three earned runs while allowing five hits.
+- The righty last appeared on Monday against the Houston Astros, when he threw five innings, allowing five earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.